 Getting pre-authorization for expensive or complex neurological procedures is a major hurdle that can directly impact patient care.
 This process is often a time-consuming administrative maze, requiring extensive paperwork and persistent follow-up with insurers.
 When your in-house staff is bogged down with these tasks, it can lead to significant delays in scheduling necessary treatments for your patients.
 The constant back-and-forth not only drains your team’s time and energy but also creates a frustrating experience for patients who are waiting for essential care.
 This administrative burden is one of the most common sources of inefficiency for neurology practices.

-Dealing with High Denial Rates and Appeals
+Tired of High Denial Rates and Endless Appeals?

 It’s a frustrating reality for many neurology practices: a significant portion of claims are denied on the first submission.
 In fact, some reports show that over 30% of neurology claims are initially rejected due to simple coding errors or insufficient documentation.
 This high denial rate forces your team into a reactive cycle of appealing and resubmitting claims, which is both time-consuming and resource-intensive.
 A robust appeals process requires specialized knowledge to be effective, and without it, your practice could be leaving a substantial amount of earned revenue on the table.
 Effectively managing denials is a critical part of maintaining your practice’s financial health.